psagan/nip_pesel_regon/README.md

 ### 2.1 Rails

-There are 3 methods available to use in ActiveRecord models:
+Gem introduces 3 methods to use in ActiveRecord models:
 - validates_nip_of
 - validates_pesel_of
 - validates_regon_of